samueljackson92/player-stage-install-script/README.md

 ```bash
 $ ./player-stage-install.sh
 ```
-If all works as intended, Player/Stage should then be correctly setup for us with CS264's assignment files.
+If all works as intended, Player/Stage should then be correctly setup for use with CS264's assignment files.